 Rory Michelle has released three studio albums of original songs: The God Album (2015), Inner Child (2014), and Turtledove (2013).
 Her Jewish-themed musical endeavor, The God Album, includes fun folk, funk, rock, and swing music with songs infused, inspired, and informed by Jewish text.
 Listeners have called Rory Michelle's music "most enjoyable ... worshipful as well as fun" and "clever, honest, soul-bearing folk songs that transcend place, time, and circumstance and stir the imagination and tug gently but deservedly and genuinely at your heartstrings."

 When she is not composing music, Rory Michelle is singing it with Jewish communities.
 Rory Michelle holds a Bachelors in psychology from Harvard University and a Masters in Arts in Education from the Harvard Graduate School of Education.
-A staged reading workshop of her new musical, Rising in Love, will debut at the Emerging Artists Theatre's New Work Series in the fall of 2018.
+A staged reading workshop of her new musical, Rising in Love, will debut at the Emerging Artists Theatre's New Work Series in Spring 2019.
 Learn more at risinginlovethemusical.com.